OneDrive/onedrive-api-docs/items/list.md

 **Note:** Response objects are truncated for clarity.
 All default properties will be returned from the actual call.

-**Note:** If a collection exceeds the default page size, the **@odata.nextLink** property is returned in the response that can be used to request the next page of items in the collection.
+**Note:** If a collection exceeds the default page size (200 items), the **@odata.nextLink** property is returned in the response to indicate more items are available and provide the request URL for the next page of items.
 You can control the page size through [optional query string parameters](../odata/optional-query-parameters.md).

 ### Error responses